bameda/djmail/docs/index.rst

 Introduction
 ------------

-djmail consists on theese main notable features:
+djmail consists on this features:

-* Can send emails asyncronously and integrates with celery (optional).
+* Can send emails asynchronously and integrates with celery (optional).
-* Can retry send failure messages with system cron or celery periodic tasks.
+* Can retry send failed email messages with crond or celery periodic tasks.
-* Can assign send priority on a email object.
+* Can attach priority to email messages.
 * Incorporates a simple way to build emails from templates.
 * Works transparently.
-You use a django api as it without modifications.
+You use a django api as it, without any modifications.

 User guide